 For a first-hand experience of life on a family-owned cork plantation near the medieval village of Redondo, consider visiting an authentic cork farm in the Alentejo region.
 The guided tour includes an authentic Alentejo lunch.

-The same cork estate offers a 2-hour vintage Land Rover tour of the farm or a Half Day Tour of the Cork Forests and Megalithic Dolmens.
+The same cork estate offers a 2-hour vintage Land Rover tour of the farm.
+You can also take this Megaliths and Cork Forest Guided Tour from Evora.

 You can also stay overnight at their farm, Herdade da Maroteira a great experience if you want to relax and enjoy the estate’s wine or to give your kids a chance to get to know the animals.